 The amount of support is not adequate to meet basic living needs.
 Asylum support under Section 95 is now 52% of the rate of welfare benefit for a UK national.
 People on Section 4 support receive even less, and the restriction to non-cash support means that they may not be able to take advantage of the cheapest options such as local shops and markets.
 Applicants for section 4 support are also experiencing delays and difficulties, as outlined in research conducted in 2019.
-Children of families on Section 95 and Section 98 support receive free school meals, but children of families on Section 4 do not.
+Children of families on Section 95 and Section 98 support receive free school meals and children in families on section 4 support benefit from a temporary concession because of Covid-19.

 Further problems come from faults in the operation of the system, particularly when changes occur, such as moving from Section 95 to Section 4, or getting refugee status.
 Families may be left for weeks without any form of support through administrative delays and mistakes.